Preface

 I must admit, I'm getting pretty exhausted reading government export and import changes across the world the past few years, it has been a challenging time for absolutely anyone shipping and receiving goods that's for sure.

 The latest major changes are focussed on the USA and Trump's focus on Tariffs.
-From the 29th August 2025, the USA's ‘de minimis’ duties threshold of US$800 will be waved goodbye, and from that point onward, ALL goods entering the USA, regardless of their value, will be subject to tariffs.
-Yes, it's a lot of work for businesses but ultimately, you, the consumer based in the USA will be the hardest hit by all of this, so you do certainly have my sympathies.
+From the 29th August 2025, the USA's ‘de minimis’ duties threshold of US$800 has been waved goodbye, and from that point onward, ALL goods entering the USA, regardless of their value, will be subject to tariffs.
+Yes, it's a lot of work for businesses but ultimately, you, the consumer based in the USA, that will be the hardest hit by all of this, so you do certainly have my sympathies.

 Shipping options and what this entails